 The purpose of this GTR is to reduce the risk of injury or death to children left in vehicles, particularly as a result of PVH, by improving vehicle systems and procedures designed to detect and alert to the presence of a child left unknowingly or knowingly.

 The vehicles to be tested under this regulation are a majority of vehicles in daily use such as buses, passenger cars and light trucks.
-These vehicles in-combination of daily use and the transport of children have a potential for a child (children) to be left inside these vehicles unknowingly.
+These vehicles in-combination of daily use and the transport of children have a potential for a child (children) to be left inside these vehicles.

-The purpose of this GTR is to reduce the risk of injury or death to children left in vehicles, particularly as a result of PVH, to achieve this, improvements will be made to vehicle systems and procedures for detecting children left unattended in vehicles and providing alerts.
+The purpose of this GTR is to reduce the risk of injury or death to children left in vehicles, particularly as a result of PVH.
+To achieve this, improvements will be made to vehicle systems and procedures for detecting children left unattended in vehicles and for providing alerts.

 Vehicles covered by this regulation predominantly comprise those in regular use including for child transport, such as buses, passenger cars, and light trucks.
 These vehicles, due to the combination of daily use and transport of children, have the potential for a child (children) to be left inside these vehicles.